 A Responsible Sourcing function has been established within SKF's global purchasing organisation with the aim to assure suppliers' Code of Conduct compliance.
 SKF conducts Code of Conduct audits at selected supplier sites.
-A risk based approach (using externally and internally developed risk indexes) is used to identify which suppliers and sites should be audited.
+A risk-based approach (using externally and internally developed risk indexes) is used to identify which suppliers and sites should be audited.

-Code of Conduct audits are conducted by trained SKF or external auditors and include a strong focus on human rights.
+Code of Conduct supplier audits are conducted by trained SKF or external auditors and include a strong focus on human rights.
 Clear business consequences are defined in case of deviations from the code, up to and including ceasing the business relationship.
-SKF has carried out around 500 Code of Conduct supplier audits since 2012.
-The large majority of these audits have taken place in higher risk countries such as China and India.